 In a nutshell, vegans don’t use animals for food, clothing, entertainment or other purposes because vegans believe animals matter morally.
 Veganism is a matter of social justice and it’s something we owe animals.
 It’s not a form of deprivation or an act of charity.

 Going vegan is easy, especially when you focus on how much animals endure for our most trivial interests.
-A cow’s life is not worth a steak or a milk shake, is it?
+A steak or a milkshake are not worth a cow’s life, are they?
 Of course not!
 Here’s what you have to do to get started going vegan!

 Adopt a vegan diet.